nodejs/nodejs.dev/src/documentation/0051-node-buffers/index.md

 You can think of a buffer like an array of integers, which each represent a byte of data.

-It is implemented by the Node [Buffer class](https://nodejs.org/api/buffer.html).
+It is implemented by the Node.js [Buffer class](https://nodejs.org/api/buffer.html).

 ## Why do we need a buffer?